 Take note – if someone tells you their child won’t eat fruit or veg, please try not to react like this, however surprising that fact is to you.
 The parent will already be aware of how serious a predicament this is, and will likely have tried everything they can to change matters.
 It is a highly emotive matter, we all want the best for our children, and reactions like this only make the matter all the more distressing for us parents.

-He has packed lunches at school, the same meal every single day.
-In the infants, this affected him socially as pretty much all his class mates opt for the free school meal and he was usually the sole person from his class on the packed lunch table.
+My son has packed lunches at school, the same meal every single day.
+In the infants, this affected him socially as pretty much all his class mates opted for the free school meal and he was usually the sole person from his class on the packed lunch table.
 I worry about what he will do for food on school trips later in life, and what happens as he becomes more and more aware that his eating is “other”.

 These days, I’ve moved on from feeling hurt by people thinking “fussy eating” is all down to the parent’s approach.
 I’ve stopped searching for the missing miracle thing that I did or didn’t do to make him like this.
 If I simply didn’t try hard enough to ensure he grew up eating a balanced diet, surely the theory would follow that my younger two children would also have become selective eaters.
 But they didn’t.
 So I can finally accept that it isn’t MY fault.
-Nothing I did or didn’t do would change the fact that Arlo has an eating disorder; ARFID.
+Nothing I did or didn’t do would change the fact that my son has an eating disorder; ARFID.

 So, at mealtimes, parties and BBQs at home and when eating away from home, there will always be “safe” foods available.
 There will be no pressure to clear his plate or to try anything new.
 No food rewards or withholding of treats.
 No conversations designed to induce guilt.

 I want him to hear me when I say “I believe you when you say you won’t eat this”.
-I want him to know that Mama is there to help him and not try to control him.
+I want him to know that I am there to help him and not try to control him.
 I want him to know that no matter what, we support him, and we won’t push him.
 His trust is the most important thing to me, and also the only tool that I believe will be of use whenever the time comes that he does decide he wants to try something new.

-And should he decide one day that he wants to try something new, we are right here to help and to take things at his own pace.
+And should he decide one day that he is ready to try a new food or drink, we are right here to help and to take things at his own pace.